cce/docnametypo/README.md

 ## Why docnamecheck?

-Does your team sometimes start doc comments with the function or type name for unexported symbols, but not always?
-Many teams prefer a relaxed documentation style that allows both:
+Does your codebase sometimes start doc comments with the function or type name for unexported symbols, but not always?
+Many codebases use a relaxed documentation style that allows both:

 ```go
 // parseConfig reads and validates the configuration file